HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 Social Explorer, while slightly more user-friendly, requires a license.
 You are able to [access Social Explorer with your Harvard Key](http://nrs.harvard.edu/urn-3:hul.eresource:socialex).
 If you do not have a Social Explorer license, the same data can be accessed on [NHGIS.org](nhgis.org).

 Either choice yields similar results for census data that are well-tailored for GIS methods.
-We recommend using these sources, as opposed to downloading directly from [census.gov](census.gov).
+We recommend using these sources, as opposed to downloading directly from The U.S. Census Bureau portal.

 ## Example data